 Address: The Queen’s Walk, London SE1 2JH, United Kingdom

-You’ll also learn about Belfast’s time as a flagship and her role in sinking the German battleship, Scharnhorst.
+You’ll also learn about Belfast’s time as an admiral’s flagship.
 Among its most impressive features is exploring the inside of Belfast’s turrets and getting a unique view of London.
 This incredible, walkable, explorable permanent exhibit opens daily from 10:00 a.m., with final entry at 5:00 p.m.
 Access is £23.60, but kids under five get free admission.

 See Related: Best Museums in Haarlem, Netherlands